V for Vendetta (film): Plot

 In the near future, Britain is ruled by the Norsefire political party, a fascist and totalitarian regime led by High Chancellor Adam Sutler.
 The government controls the populace through propaganda and fear, imprisoning or executing those deemed undesirable, including immigrants, homosexuals, and people of alternative religions.

 Evey Hammond works for BTN, the state-run television network.
-Fourteen years earlier, her brother was killed in a terrorist attack, prompting her parents to become anti-Norsefire activists; they were later arrested and died in prison.
+Fourteen years earlier, her brother was killed in a biological terrorist attack, prompting her parents to become anti-Norsefire activists; they were later arrested and died in prison.
 One evening, a Guy Fawkes-masked vigilante known as "V" rescues Evey from assault by the secret police and takes her to witness his bombing of the Old Bailey.

-The following morning, on 5 November, V hijacks BTN to announce his role in the attack and urges the populace to rise against Norsefire by joining him outside the Houses of Parliament on Guy Fawkes Night in one year's time.
+The following morning, on 5 November, V hijacks the BTN headquarters to announce his role in the bombing and urges the populace to rise against Norsefire by joining him outside the Houses of Parliament on Guy Fawkes Night in one year's time.
 Evey is knocked unconscious while helping V escape, and he takes her with him to prevent her arrest.
-V subsequently kills three key figures involved in Norsefire's rise to power, beginning with chief propagandist Lewis Prothero and the corrupt Bishop of London Anthony Lilliman, but Evey flees after witnessing the murder.
+V subsequently kills three key figures involved in Norsefire's rise to power, beginning with chief propagandist Lewis Prothero and the corrupt Bishop of London Anthony Lilliman; Evey flees after witnessing Lilliman's murder.
 V next painlessly kills remorseful researcher Dr. Delia Surridge.

-Assigned to capture V, Chief Inspector Eric Finch uses Surridge's journal and information from former covert operative William Rookwood (V in disguise) to learn that two decades earlier, Norsefire conducted biological weapons experiments on political prisoners at the Larkhill Detention Facility, led by Surridge, to create a virus.
+Assigned to capture V, Chief Inspector Eric Finch uses Surridge's journal and information from former covert operative William Rookwood (V in disguise) to learn that two decades earlier, Surridge led Norsefire's biological research on political prisoners at the Larkhill Detention Facility, to create a weaponized virus.
 Most subjects died, but the prisoner in cell "V" developed enhanced physical attributes and amnesia.
 He later escaped and destroyed the facility.
-Head of secret police Peter Creedy then released the virus in staged terrorist attacks against Britain, using the ensuing panic to install Norsefire in power and enrich party officials, including Sutler, Prothero, and Lilliman, by selling the cure.
+Head of secret police Peter Creedy then released the virus in staged terrorist attacks against Britain, using the ensuing panic to install Norsefire in power and enrich party officials—including Sutler, Prothero, and Lilliman—by selling the cure.